-Once your claim has been filed, it will be reviewed by a claims examiner.
-If you are approved for benefits, you will begin receiving them within a few weeks.
+Once you’ve filed your claim, a claims examiner will review it.
+If they approve your eligibility, you will begin receiving benefits within a few weeks.
 The amount you receive will be based on your previous earnings.

-If you got a small windfall from a severance package, build up your emergency fund.
+Build up your emergency fund if you received a small windfall from a severance package.
 This will give you a cushion to fall back on if you encounter unexpected expenses during your time between jobs.

 Review or make a budget and stick to it.

-For help tips on stretching your emergency funds with a crisis budget, check out this article.
+Check out this article for helpful tips on stretching your emergency funds with a crisis budget.

-Once you know how much money you have coming in, you can start to make a plan for how to spend it.
-Make sure to account for things like housing, food, and transportation costs.
+Once you know how much money you have coming in, you can start to plan how to spend it.
+Make sure to account for housing, food, and transportation costs.
 This will help you make the most of your limited resources.

 Cut back on unnecessary expenses.

 Now is not the time to be indulging in luxuries.
-Having trouble figuring out what is a luxury?
-Or spending when you feel like you shouldn’t.
+Are you having trouble figuring out what a luxury is, or are you spending when you feel like you shouldn’t?
 You may need to evaluate your relationship with money.